jakob-fyi/ng-adv/demos/readme.md

 - Understanding and Implementing Schematics
 - Implementing Web Components using Angular Elements

-## Implementing Real Time connected Microfrontends
+## Implementing a Real Time connected Micro-Frontend as a Progressive Web App

-- Introduction to Microfrontends and Event Driven Architecture (EDA)
+- Introduction to Micro-Frontend and Event Driven Architecture (EDA)
-- Implementing a Real Time connected Microfrontend listening to Cloud Events
+- Implementing a Real Time connected Micro-Frontend listening to Cloud Events
 - Using `@ngrx/component-store`
 - Introduction to Progressive Web Apps
 - Understanding and Configuring Service Workers & Manifests
 - Installing & Updating Progressive Web Apps
 - Introduction to Module Federation

-## Optimizing Applications
+## Building & Optimizing Applications

 - Using Chrome Dev Tools & Lighthouse for Performance Optimization
-- Analysing and Optimizing Bundles & Modules
+- Analyzing and Optimizing Bundles & Modules
 - Understanding & Using Page Traces
 - Optimizing Images using NgOptimizedImage
 - Logging NgRx to custom destinations using Meta-Reducers